Gestern und heute

-Gestern und heute (English: Yesterday and Today) is a 1938 German Nazi propaganda short film directed by Hans Steinhoff and Ben Keim.
+Gestern und heute (English: Yesterday and Today) is a 1938 German Nazi propaganda short film directed by Hans Steinhoff and Ben Keim at the Reichspropagandaleitung.

 Plot summary

 The documentary film contrasts Germany in the days before Adolf Hitler became chancellor with the current (late 1930s) day Germany and how it has improved.
 The film was widely popularized by German propagandist Ben Keim by order of Josef Goebbels.

 Soundtrack

 Music in the film was composed by German-Austrian Peter Kreuder.